yuanlii/AI-college-majors/README.md

 This is a data challenge for Academic Innovation.
+For setting up environment, you may simply use requirements.txt listed.